PauletteJ/Module01-Final-Project/README.md

 ## Deliverables

-This projec consists of:
+This project consists of:

-1. a Jupyter notebook containing code and comments
+1. a Jupyter notebook containing code and comments, index.ipynb
-2. a pdf of the Powerpoint presentation
+2. a pdf of the Powerpoint presentation, MicrosoftMovieRecommendations.pdf
-3. a video walkthrough of the presentation
+3. a video walkthrough of the presentation, RousselleModule01FinalProject.mp4
 4. a blog post,[The Four Roles of a Data Scientist](https://paulettej.github.io/the_four_roles_of_a_data_scientist "The Four Roles of a Data Scientist")
 5. this Readme